Goldrathlab/Spatial-TRM-paper/README.md

 ## Abstract

-Tissue-resident memory CD8 T cells (TRM) provide protection from infection at barrier sites.
-In the small intestine, TRM cells are found in at least two distinct subpopulations: one with higher expression of effector molecules and another with greater memory potential.
+Tissue-resident memory CD8 T cells (T<sub>RM</sub>) provide protection from infection at barrier sites.
+In the small intestine, T<sub>RM</sub> cells are found in at least two distinct subpopulations: one with higher expression of effector molecules and another with greater memory potential.
 However, the origins of this diversity remain unknown.
-We proposed that distinct tissue niches drive TRM phenotypic heterogeneity.
-To test this, we leveraged spatial transcriptomics of human samples, a murine model of acute systemic viral infection, and a newly established strategy for pooled optically-encoded gene perturbations to profile the location, interaction, and transcriptome of pathogen-specific TRM differentiation at single-transcript resolution.
+We proposed that distinct tissue niches drive T<sub>RM</sub> phenotypic heterogeneity.
+To test this, we leveraged spatial transcriptomics of human samples, a murine model of acute systemic viral infection, and a newly established strategy for pooled optically-encoded gene perturbations to profile the location, interaction, and transcriptome of pathogen-specific T<sub>RM</sub> differentiation at single-transcript resolution.
 We developed computational approaches to capture cellular locations along three anatomical axes of the small intestine and to visualize the spatiotemporal distribution of cell types and gene expression.
-Our study reveals that the intestinal architecture’s regionalized signaling supports two distinct TRM cell states: differentiated TRM and progenitor-like TRM cells, located in the upper versus lower villus, respectively.
+Our study reveals that the intestinal architecture’s regionalized signaling supports two distinct T<sub>RM</sub> cell states: differentiated T<sub>RM</sub> and progenitor-like T<sub>RM</sub> cells, located in the upper versus lower villus, respectively.
 This diversity is mediated by distinct ligand-receptor activities, cytokine gradients, and specialized cellular contacts.
 Blocking TGFb or Cxcl9/10-sensing by antigen-specific CD8 T cells revealed a model consistent with anatomically delineated early fate specification.
 Ultimately, our framework for the study of tissue immune networks has revealed that T cell location and functional state are fundamentally intertwined.

 ## Setup

-This repository contains a `devcontainer` to allow to run the scripts in a reproducible manner.
-Please see the [documentation](https://code.visualstudio.com/docs/devcontainers/containers) for further information on how to use devcontainers.
+This repository provides a `devcontainer` setup to ensure that scripts run consistently and reproducibly.
+For detailed instructions on using devcontainers, please refer to the [official documentation](https://code.visualstudio.com/docs/devcontainers/containers).

+The `devcontainer` is built using a minimal Docker container and includes the [pixi](https://prefix.dev/) package manager, which automatically installs the dependencies specified in the `pixi.toml` file.

+If you prefer, you can manually install the dependencies using `pixi install`.

+Please note that the analysis was conducted on a Linux machine running Ubuntu 22.04 LTS.
+Many dependencies require a x64 architecture and may not be available for macOS with ARM64 architecture.

 ## Download

-The preprocessed files will be provided on Zenodo upon publication.
-To reproduce the main figures, the following files in the `data` directory are needed.

-> [!IMPORTANT]
-> A script to download the processed data is included [here](/data/download.ipynb).
-In order to run this script, a base url is needed.
-This url will be provided with the submission of the manuscript.
+To reproduce the main figures, you will need additional files located in the `data` directory.
+A script to download the processed (and raw) data is provided [here](/data/download.ipynb).

-The full data folder, including raw data and intermediate checkpoints, will look like this:
+List of required files:

 ```text
 data